ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/ec2/_index.md

 - **Access your cluster with the kubectl CLI, using the authorized cluster endpoint:** Follow [these steps]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/cluster-access/kubectl/#authenticating-directly-with-a-downstream-cluster) to access your cluster with kubectl directly, without authenticating through Rancher.
 We recommend setting up this alternative method to access your cluster so that in case you can’t connect to Rancher, you can still access the cluster.

 # IAM Policies

-> **Note:** Rancher v2.4.6 and v2.4.7 had an issue where the `kms:ListKeys` permission was required to create, edit, or clone Amazon EC2 node templates.
-This requirement was removed in v2.4.8.

 ### Example IAM Policy